A Delicious Guide to Bengali Wedding Menu [2026]

 1. Machh’er Chop

-Machh’er chop is a fish pakora made with tender, spiced fish fillets.
-It is classic Bengali fish croquette
+Machh’er chop is a fish pakora of tender spiced fish fillets.
+It is a Bengali traditional fish croquette

 Machher Chop